FAQs | Terms and Conditions | Postal Entries

 Big Artists.
 Small Gigs.
 Making a Huge Difference to Independent Grassroots Venues.

 Passport: Back to Our Roots is a nationwide series of one-off intimate gigs by the UK’s biggest artists, supporting the independent grassroots venues that form the foundations of the UK’s live music scene.

-Passport: Back to Our Roots announce dates for special shows by Elbow, KT Tunstall, Metronomy and Slow Readers Club.
+Passport: Back to Our Roots announce dates for special shows by Public Service Broadcasting, Passenger, Elbow, KT Tunstall, Metronomy, Slow Readers Club and Ash.
 More show dates to be announced soon.

 Launched last August, Passport: Back to Our Roots is a nationwide series of one-off intimate gigs by the UK’s biggest artists, supporting the independent grassroots venues that form the foundations of the country’s live music scene.
 For a minimum donation to the campaign, music fans were entered into a prize draw to win entry to the show of their choice for themselves and a guest, to be held on dates to be confirmed when no social distancing was required.

 With proceeds going towards both the individual venues and Music Venue Trust’s #SaveOurVenues campaign, Passport: Back to Our Roots raised almost £140k to safeguard the futures of grassroots music venues struggling to survive the COVID-19 crisis.
 Now, as Music Venue Trust looks towards to the future and its #ReviveLive campaign, the first shows to be scheduled are:

 Passenger – Komedia, Brighton – August 24th 2021

 Public Service Broadcasting – Amersham Arms, London – September 10th 2021